Discrete uncertainty principles and sparse signal processing: Applications

-\begin{proof} (a) Let $K$ denote the subgroup of $\mathbb{Z}_n$ of size $k$, and let $1_K$ denote its indicator function.
-We claim that some modulation of $1_K$ resides in the nullspace of $\Phi$ with probability $1-O_\epsilon((\log k)/k)$.
+\begin{proof} Let $K$ denote the subgroup of $\mathbb{Z}_n$ of size $k$, and let $1_K$ denote its indicator function.
+We claim that some modulation of $1_K$ resides in the nullspace of $\Phi$ with the probability reported in the lemma statement.
 Let $H$ denote the subgroup of $\mathbb{Z}_n$ of size $n/k$.
 Then the Fourier transform of each modulation of $1_K$ is supported on some coset of $H$.
 Letting $M$ denote the random row indices that are drawn uniformly from $\mathbb{Z}_n$, a modulation of $1_K$ resides in the nullspace of $\Phi$ precisely when $M$ fails to intersect the corresponding coset of $H$.
-As there are $k$ cosets, each with probability $1/k$, this amounts to a coupon-collecting problem.
+As there are $k$ cosets, each with probability $1/k$, this amounts to a coupon-collecting problem (explicitly, each ``coupon'' is a coset, and we ``collect'' the cosets that $M$ intersects).
 The result then follows immediately from Theorem~\ref{thm.coupon collecting}(b):

-(b) Following the logic from part (a), $\eta$ is at least the probability that $M$ fails to intersect some coset of $H$.
-A Bonferroni inequality (i.e., a reverse union bound due to inclusion--exclusion) gives

 \end{proof}

 Presumably, one may remove the divisibility hypothesis in Lemma~\ref{lemma.parital fourier} at the price of weakening the conclusion.
 We suspect that the new conclusion would declare the existence of a vector $x$ of numerical sparsity $k$ such that $\|\Phi x\|_2\ll\|x\|_2$.
 If so, then $\Phi$ fails to satisfy the so-called \textbf{robust width property}, which is necessary and sufficient for stable and robust reconstruction by $\ell_1$ minimization~\cite{CahillM:arxiv14}.
 For the sake of simplicity, we decided not to approach this, but we suspect that modulations of the discrete Gaussian would adequately fill the role of the current proof's modulated indicator functions.